Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-82-moving-forward.md

 He was so weak at the end of it all that Righteous at *last* showed him the tiniest flicker of sympathy, and escorted him back to his apartment.
 He didn’t help, but he did encourage as every painful step drained at Yan’s soul.
 He wasn’t cruel, either.
 He was almost friendly.
 "One foot in front of the other, Trainee.
 Just keep doing that."

 They stopped at the door.
-Righteous rumbled at him, but this time...there was care in it.
+Righteous rumbled at him, but this time... there was care in it.

 "You have not gone through basic training, Yan.
 You have not suffered indoctrination.
 If you truly want to be one of us, today will be just the beginning.
 Our training lasts *years,* and much of it is far worse than what you’ve felt today.
 Do you understand what I am saying?"

 "...Yes, senior master sergeant."

-*"Do* you?
+"*Do* you?
 Be careful.
 We all like you.
 Even I do, but I cannot be *nice* to someone who is unproven, Yan.
 If you really want to do this, it only gets much worse."

 "I understand.
 We do same in the Lodge, to new Given-Men.
 Not as hard, but same reasons."